ethanrushh/MetaMask-Seed-Recovery-Tool/README.md

+# V2 IS HERE!
+I am planning to update this README now but note that it is out of date!
+Follow the instructions on the GUI and read carefully.
+The below documentation (except for the donation address) is all out of date.
+Good luck!

 # MetaMask Seed Unscrambler
 A tool for descrambling a MetaMask, Trust Wallet or any other 12-word BIP39 HD Seed Phrase and/or Finding the Private Key.
 Be careful when you use this program, and understand it might work for you and it might not, I won't know.
 You're using this at your own risk (which is minimal).
 It was helpful for me, so I decided to publish it for people with the same potential problem.